Called to the Common Good

 Do you ever ask yourself these questions and wonder how you can use your gifts to make an impact?
 Are you concerned about the problems facing our society but not sure how one person can make a difference?
 Do you want to focus on your Christian faith as a resource for making the world a better place?

-If you are in grade 10, 11 or 12 and answered “yes” to any of these questions, consider applying to Called to the Common Good: High School Youth Theology Institute.
+If you are currently a high school student and answered “yes” to any of these questions, consider applying to Called to the Common Good: High School Youth Theology Institute.
 An online application can be found here.

 Newberry College in Newberry, South Carolina.
 This is a residential institute; students will live away from home throughout the eight-day program, which includes a three-day off-site retreat.